Headache & Pain

-Hypercalcemia is associated with a broad range of neurologic manifestations that have been ascribed to both central nervous system (CNS) and peripheral nervous system (PNS) dysfunction.
-Reported neurologic manifestations can include weakness, fatigue, confusion, posterior reversible leukoencephalopathy syndrome, a Creutzfeldt-Jakob-like syndrome due to hypercalcemic encephalopathy, stupor, and coma.
-It remains unclear if the weakness associated with hypercalcemia is primarily due to CNS or PNS effects of hypercalcemia.
+Hypercalcemia is associated with a broad range of neurologic manifestations that have been ascribed to both central nervous system and peripheral nervous system dysfunction.
+Reported neurologic manifestations can include weakness, fatigue, confusion, posterior reversible leukoencephalopathy syndrome, a Creutzfeldt-Jakob–like syndrome due to hypercalcemic encephalopathy, stupor, and coma.
+It remains unclear if the weakness associated with hypercalcemia is primarily due to both central nervous system and peripheral nervous system effects of hypercalcemia.
 In this article, the author reviews the clinical spectrum of neurologic dysfunction associated with hypercalcemia, as well as the evaluation and management of hypercalcemia.

 • Depending on the severity and rate of development, hypercalcemia can produce varying degrees of a generalized encephalopathy ranging from mild impairment of attention to coma.

 • Primary hyperparathyroidism and malignancy-associated hypercalcemia are the most common causes of hypercalcemia, together accounting for more than 90% of cases.

 • Hypercalcemia in the setting of malignancy is a common oncologic emergency and develops in 20% to 30% of patients with cancer.